Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 This is how easy it is to install.
 This is all glass and if you need to build it up a little or a lot then use a filler to save money

-The fireplace below has a Starfire base with Red and Red Orange Toppings, Scarlett Toppers, Copper Ruby Red Toppers.
+The fireplace below has a Starfire Base Glass with Red Topper and Red Orange Toppings, Scarlett Toppers, Copper Ruby Red Toppers.
 As you can see the fireplace was 5" deep and 54" wide and yes we did fill it with crushed lava rock.

 ds 1ds 3